Art is who I am

 Just before his 85th birthday, Baldessari here defends the cultural and social importance of art.
 “It seems to be a nutritional need for the public.
 We build museums, people go there with their kids.
 The bad thing is the connection with money now.
 They look at a Rembrandt and ask how much it costs.
 We are looking at art with the wrong eyes and values.”

-John Anthony Baldessari (b.
-1931) is an American conceptual artist, who lives and works in Santa Monica and Venice, California.
+John Anthony Baldessari (b.1931-d.2020) is an American conceptual artist, who lives and works in Santa Monica and Venice, California.
 In his career stretching over six decades he has been exhibited in more than 200 solo shows.
 His works are part of major public and private collections, including the Museum of Modern Art, the Guggenheim Museum and the Los Angeles County Museum of Art.
 His work is said to have influenced a number of internationally renowned artists such as Cindy Sherman, Catherine Opie, Barbara Kruger and Tony Oursler.

 John Baldessari was interviewed by Marc-Christoph Wagner in his studio in Venice, Los Angeles in January 2016.